aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Before you start using ScanCode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-You need to make sure :ref:`install_prerequisites` are installed, and a `virtualenv <https://docs.python-guide.org/dev/virtualenvs/>`_
+You need to make sure :ref:`install_prerequisites` are installed.
+There
-   is created.
-There are a few different ways to install ScanCode:
+   are a few different ways to install ScanCode:

 - :ref:`app_install` [Recommended for newcomers]
 - :ref:`docker_install`